 If you want flexibility in your business credit card, this is the card for you.
 It offers 3% cash back on a category you choose every month (matching the Apple Card’s highest rate) with one of the potential categories being computer services.

-Its 2% cash back at restaurants is also equivalent to the Apple Card rate for Apple Pay purchases.
-Plus, if you become a Preferred Rewards for Business Platinum Honors tier member you will get 75% more cash back, which is about 5.25% in your chosen bonus category, 3.5% on dining and 1.75% everywhere else.
+Its 2% cash back on dining purchases is also equivalent to the Apple Card rate for Apple Pay purchases.
+Plus, if you become a Preferred Rewards for Business Platinum Honors tier member you will get up to 75% more cash back, which is up to 5.25% in your chosen bonus category, up to 3.5% on dining purchases and up to 1.75% everywhere else.

-The cash back rates in both the category of your choice and in dining apply only to the first $50,000 you spend per year combined.
+The cash back rates in both the category of your choice and on dining purchases apply only to the first $50,000 you spend per calendar year combined.
 After you reach that threshold, you’ll earn 1% on every purchase.

 Here are the perks, point by point: